Sudhir Khastgir

-Sudhir Ranjan Khastgir (24 September 1907 – 6 June 1974) was an Indian painter of Bengal school of art and an art educator.
-A pupil of Abanindranath Tagore and Nandalal Bose, Sudhir was known for "Indian style" of painting.
+Sudhir Ranjan Khastgir (24 September 1907 – 6 June 1974) was an Indian painter of the Bengal school of art and an art educator.
+A pupil of Abanindranath Tagore and Nandalal Bose, Khastgir was known for his "Indian style" of painting.
 He graduated from Visva-Bharati University at Santiniketan in 1929.
 He was influenced by the Tagore family and his classic works include paintings of scenes from Indian mythologies, women, and village life.
-He was also the first Art teacher at The Doon School, Dehradun, when it opened in 1935.
-Today, the many statues and murals on display at Doon, and frescoes of dancers at the entrance of a local cinema hall, 'The Orient', are a product of his creation.
+He was also the first art teacher at The Doon School, Dehradun, when it opened in 1935.
+Today, the many statues and murals on display at Doon, and frescoes of dancers at the entrance of a local cinema hall, The Orient, are his creations.